MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportsetdmacontext.md

 ## -returns

 None

 ## -remarks

-See <a href="https://msdn.microsoft.com/fe6c2e16-d222-4948-b1df-34ed8d57d9d8">Bus-Master DMA in Video Miniport Drivers</a> for information about packet-based and common-buffer DMA transfers.</p>
+See <a href="https://msdn.microsoft.com/fe6c2e16-d222-4948-b1df-34ed8d57d9d8">Bus-Master DMA in Video Miniport Drivers</a> for information about packet-based and common-buffer DMA transfers.